ros/catkin/doc/user_guide/setup_dot_py.rst

 genmsg interaction
 ==================

-genmsg is an external catkin package that provideslanguage bindings for ROS messages.
+genmsg is an external catkin package that provides language bindings for ROS messages.
 When using the genmsg macro, ordering constraints exist, in that case you have to invoke the macros in this order::